I AM, WE ARE . . . Forthcoming Book

 So, finding our true self doesn’t involve “doing,” it involves “being.”
 Connecting with our inner being is the only journey that matters and has any real relevance because that journey eventually arrives at an expansiveness of our being that we knew as a child and forgot as an adult.
 This is an awareness that is connected to everything and everyone.
 It’s good to discover this before we die, because beyond the demise of our physical body lies a journey we will ultimately take alone, so connecting with our essence and being comfortable with ourselves is probably a pretty good idea.
 The goal is to die to the “Illusion of Self” before we die.

-Grounded here in the physical plane trapped in these soul cages that we temporarily reside in, how we “experience” LIFE, that is to say our “outer environment,” is only a projection of our “internal environment,” and based solely upon the relationship we’re having with our self within ourselves in any given moment.
+Grounded here in what is perceived as the physical plane, trapped in these “soul cages” that we temporarily reside in, how we “experience” LIFE, that is to say our “outer environment,” is only a projection of our “internal environment,” and based solely upon the relationship we’re having with our self within ourselves in any given moment.
 In other words, our inner world of thoughts and feelings is intimately connected to our outer world.
 It determines how we experience it and what we “see” in our surroundings as we interact with life itself.
 Everything we “see” is a product of what we’ve been conditioned to see and it’s all a projection of our thoughts that emerge from our core beliefs that we were imbued with and taught to believe.

 It's unfortunate, but we live in a society where people feel profoundly lonely, isolated, alienated, and alone.
 But these feelings are simply the product of an under-developed perspective and an inability to see ourselves in a much broader context, connected to everything else.
-Whether we realize it or not, we're never separated or alone because as I have alluded to, we are connected to everything.
+Whether we realize it or not, we're never separated or alone because as I have alluded to, we are connected to everything and there’s only a very, very thin veil separating the temporal from the infinite.
 Though it may seem paradoxical, we are literally woven into and out of the very fabric of this reality itself.
 Notice I said, “REALITY.”
 That was deliberate.
 That’s because, as shared earlier, the physical aspect of this reality comprises less than one percent of what we can perceive.
-That means the immaterial 99.999% of this reality is imperceptible to us, so it understandable that knowing this, most readers would be fixated on and identify with only what we can perceive.
+That means the immaterial 99.999% - add infinitum - of this reality is imperceptible to us, so it’s understandable that knowing this, most readers would be fixated on and identify with only what we can perceive.

-The Law of Thermodynamics have shown that energy is neither created nor destroyed.
-Whatever field of energy gave rise to the known universe has always existed and that energy is the same field of energy that through eons of time has given rise to consciousness.
-That statement of course implies that you have always existed, that as a conscious entity you had to exist before incarnating, crossing from the non-physical into the physical.
+The Law of Thermodynamics has shown that energy is neither created nor destroyed - having no beginning and no end.
+Knowing the true nature of reality, that statement of course, implies that you have always existed, and that as a conscious entity you had to exist before incarnating, crossing from the non-physical into the physical.
 If that's true, then where did "YOU" come from?
 I would argue that you and the universe are one and the same.

 As observers looking out from behind these eyes, we delude ourselves by clinging to the belief that we are separate from the universe, that we are here in these bodies, and life is out there, external to ourselves.
 In ‘here’ and out ‘there’ is a devious trick of the mind.